-3 U.S. Fish and Wildlife Service, Montana Fish and Wildlife Conservation Office,

-4 U.S. Fish and Wildlife Service, Red Rock Lakes National Wildlife Refuge.
+- 1 U.S. Fish and Wildlife Service, Division of Scientific Resources, - 2 Montana Fish, Wildlife and Parks, - 3 U.S. Fish and Wildlife Service, Red Rock Lakes National Wildlife Refuge.

 INTRODUCTION

 Montana Arctic grayling (Thymallus arcticus; hereafter grayling) were patchily distributed throughout the Upper Missouri River (UMR) drainage prior to the mid-1850s.
 This population declined to about 4% of their perceived historic distribution by the 1990s, which led to formal consideration for listing under the Endangered Species Act (USFWS 2014).
 One of the last populations of indigenous UMR grayling resides in the Centennial Valley (CV) of southwestern Montana.
 Grayling were historically distributed among at least a dozen CV streams and three lakes at presumably high abundances (Nelson 1954).
 Perceived distribution and abundance declined to historic lows sometime between the 1950s and mid-1990s, but have since improved, although large fluctuations in abundance still occur (USFWS 2014, MAGWG in press).